Financial-Times/n-invite-colleagues/README.md

 ## Usage

 **Important** This assumes you are using n-ui in your application.
-We use the `encode` handlerbars helper pulled in by n-handlerbars: https://github.com/Financial-Times/n-handlebars#encode
+We use the `encode` handlebars helper pulled in by n-handlerbars: https://github.com/Financial-Times/n-handlebars#encode

 ### Template